Color Mixing#

 The package contains the following device implementations:

-• Color mixer: Sends commands to the fluid simulation to dispense and mix colors.
+• Color station: Sends commands to the fluid simulation to dispense and mix colors, and queries it to get the average fluid color.

 • Robot arm: Moves sample containers between other devices.